Menopause is a natural stage in a woman’s life

 It is prescribed when there are contraindications to MHT or if the patient prefers not to use hormone therapy.
 1 It encompasses various alternative therapeutic approaches, including: 1

 The latter includes products containing phytoestrogens.
-Studies have shown that they are more effective when taken early, 6,7 and their use can be considered even before hot flashes appear — as soon as a woman enters the menopausal transition.
+Studies have shown that they are more effective when taken early, 6,7 and their use may be considered even before hot flashes appear — as soon as a woman enters the menopausal transition period.
 3

 Lifestyle